 It is the desire of the Credit Union, its Board of Directors and Management to… click here.

-To become the preferred credit union, in East Tennessee, by delivering unparalleled, enhanced member value.
+To be the best financial partner for our members by delivering unparalleled, enhanced member value.

 We've been around since 1948 — a financial cooperative, owned by our members and continuing to grow strong while serving thousands of your friends and neighbors by providing the tools and accounts to help them save more and spend less.
 And we've always worked to encourage our members to do just that.
 And now more than ever it's time to get back to the basics.